 Alongside the Elite 7 Pro, Jabra released the Elite 7 Active for athletes.
 At the same time, Jabra continues to offer the Jabra Elite 85t as its flagship true wireless earbud.

 There’s also the recent Jabra Elite 5, which features a slimmer, more pocket-friendly charging case and aptX support—especially nice if you’re an Android user.
-This little unit is around $50 USD cheaper, so it shouldn’t be too hard to overlook the slightly less consistent ANC.
+This little unit costs $132 at Amazon, so it shouldn’t be too hard to overlook the slightly less consistent ANC.

 The Elite 85t has larger 12mm drivers, Bluetooth multipoint, and the strongest ANC of the bunch.
 However, it has shorter battery life than the Elite 7 Pro, Bluetooth 5.1 instead of 5.2, and only IPX4 durability.
-Still, if you want very good active noise canceling without straying from the Jabra brand, consider the Elite 85t.
+Still, if you want very good active noise canceling without straying from the Jabra brand, consider the Elite 85t for $167 at Amazon.

 What are some alternatives to the Jabra Elite 7 Pro?

-Jabra isn’t the only manufacturer offering premium true wireless earbuds for under $200 USD.
-Samsung has the Galaxy Buds Pro which offers solid noise canceling, great sound, and some bonus perks like 360 Audio.
-For those unfamiliar with Samsung 360 Audio, it works similarly to Apple’s spatial audio on the AirPods (3rd generation), Pro, and Max headsets.
+Jabra isn’t the only manufacturer offering premium true wireless earbuds for under $200.
+Samsung has the Galaxy Buds 2 Pro which offers solid noise canceling, great sound, and some bonus perks like 360 Audio.
+For those unfamiliar with Samsung 360 Audio, it works similarly to Apple’s spatial audio on the AirPods (3rd generation), Pro, and AirPods Max headsets.

 If you’re deep in the Apple ecosystem, you should consider the AirPods Pro (2nd generation).
 This set of earbuds has better noise canceling than before, and includes a water resistant, IPX4-rated case.